sarthakmanalwar/sarthakmanalwar/README.md

-### Hi there, I'm Sarthak 👋
+<h1>Hi there, I'm Sarthak 👋</h1>
+<a href="https://drive.google.com/file/d/1ebRBqmevjHvf2akAAYnaJ_PMLreNUqpV/view?usp=drivesdk">My Resume</a><br>
-- 🌱 I’m currently learning Data Analysis and business acumen.
+- 🌱 I’m currently learning Data Analysis and business acumen.<br>
-- 📫 How to reach me: sarthakmanal@gmail.com
+- 📫 How to reach me: sarthakmanal@gmail.com<br>
+- 💬 Ask me about Data Analysis tools and roadmap.
 <!--
 **sarthakmanalwar/sarthakmanalwar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.